-TABLE 21 RADIUS Attributes for 802.1X and MAC Accounting (continued)
+TABLE 21 RADIUS Attributes for 802.1X Accounting and MAC Accounting (continued)

-Attribute Name Attribute ID Data Type Description Acct-Output-Octets 43 Integer Number of octets sent to the port while this service is being provided.
+Attribute Name Attribute ID Data Type Description Acct-Input-Octets 42 Integer Number of octets received from the port while this service is being provided.
 This attribute can only be present in Accounting-Request records when the Acct-Status-Type is set to stop.
+Acct-Input-Packets 47 Integer Number of packets received from the port while this service is being provided to a framed user.
+This attribute can only be present in Accounting-Request records when the Acct-Status-Type is set to stop.
+Acct-Output-Octets 43 Integer Number of octets sent to the port while this service is being provided.
+This attribute can only be present in Accounting-Request records when the Acct-Status-Type is set to stop.
 Acct-Output-Packets 48 Integer Number of packets sent to the port while this service is being provided to a framed user.
 This attribute can only be present in Accounting- Request records when the Acct- Status-Type is set to stop.
 Acct-Session-Id 44 Integer The account session ID, which is a number from 1 through 4294967295.
 Acct-Session-Time 46 Integer Number of seconds that the user has received service.
 This attribute can only be present in Accounting-Request records when the Acct-Status-Type is set to stop.
 Acct-Status-Type 40 Integer Indicates whether this Accounting Request marks the beginning (start) or end (stop) of the user service.
 It also indicates when to send interim updates to the RADIUS server on the status of an active session such as IP address change.
 The interim update includes the duration of the current session and information on current data usage.
-1-Start 2-Stop Acct-Terminate-Cause 49 Integer 3-Interim Update.
-Specifies the reason for session termination; for example, session timeout, idle timeout, user logoff, admin forced, port down or disabled, system reload, and so on.
+1: Start 2: Stop Acct-Terminate-Cause 49 Integer 3: Interim Update Specifies the reason for session termination; for example, session timeout, idle timeout, user logoff, admin forced, port down or disabled, system reload, and so on.
 This attribute is sent out in an Accounting Stop request.
 Framed-IPv4-Address 8 IPv4 address IPv4 address that is assigned on the host or IP routing residential gateway to the interface facing the network access server.
-Framed-IPv6-Address 168 IPv6 address IPv6 address that is assigned on the host or IP routing residential gateway to the interface facing the network access server.
-Framed-MTU 12 Integer Indicates the maximum transmission unit (MTU) to be configured for the user.